gmdeckard/chat-ui/README.md

 # Ollama Chat UI

-A simple web interface for interacting with Ollama language models.
+A super simple web interface for interacting with Ollama language models.

 ## Features